Where to eat in Boscastle

 The Riverside, located at the harbour end of the village, offers a fairly traditional menu that pays homage to Cornwall’s seaside location, with excellently cooked locally caught fish taking centre stage.

 The Rocket Store, accessed via the path down the right side of the harbour, offers a predominantly fish-based selection of small plates (see the blackboard menu above), with the menu changing each night depending upon that day’s catch and presumably the whim of the up-and-coming chef.
-We have only eaten at the Rocket Store once.
-It’s not cheap but the quality of the dishes will definitely entice us back.
+The Rocket Store is not cheap but the quality of the dishes will definitely entice us back.

 There you go, that’s the Boscastle food scene in a nutshell.
 I hope you are full up after that lot.
 Personally I need a lie down.